 Three students continued the project into the next semester.
 After reviewing the preliminary report, we noticed that overall attitudes of articles appeared to be influenced by the race of the people that were mentioned in them.
 To address this observation, we decided to also code the articles for race.
 We based our coding of race on article content, Google searches of artists, and photos of artists included in the newspaper articles.
 We coded whether the focus of the article was not a person/people or, if it was, whether the person/people of focus were white, people of color, a combination (meaning that either the article was about a group of people of different races or for a person that multiracial), or unknown.
-For the person of color code, we made a note in the note section of our Google sheet on the specific race(s) of the individual(s) addressed in the article.
+For the person of color code, we made a note in the note section of our Google sheet on the specific race(s) of the individual(s) addressed in the article..
 We decided to use the broader people of color code because a further breakdown would have made the numbers too small to analyze, however, the majority of people of color in the articles were Black.
-The unknown code was used for cases when articles, so it was not possible to collect information on their race.
+The unknown code was used for cases when articles were written about people that were not famous and there were no photos included within the article, so it was not possible to collect information on their race.
 In cases where local artists were mentioned in news articles, we based some of our codes on the knowledge of UCAN members, since they knew many artists personally.